bbc/news-apps-coding-challenge/README.md

 Components | Color | Font
 -----------| ------|------
 headline | 0x000000 | large, bold, system font
-last updated | 0x3d3d3d | normal, light, system font,
-introductory | 0x000000 | normal, regular, system font
+last updated timestamp | 0x3d3d3d | normal, light, system font, introductory | 0x000000 | normal, regular, system font

 ### Timestamps
-The returned timestamp is in epoch time but the design calls for this to be a human readable day, month and year.
+The returned last updated timestamp is in [epoch time](https://www.epochconverter.com/) but the design calls for this to be a human readable day, month and year.
 So, for example, it should show as "1 January 1970" for an epoch timestamp of 0.

 ### API
 A backend engineer in your team has made a first cut of the API available for you to test with.
 The list of headlines, datestamps and introductions is available at